COMPANY REGISTER SERVICES from 10€!

 3. Attach the e-documents for the establishment of the Society and pay the State Fee.

 Don't forget to electronically sign the documents you submit.
+Each document must be signed separately.

 4. Submit the e-Documents for the establishment of the Society